lyjecon/Youji_Lyu/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Youji Lyu is an associate professor of risk management and insurance at School of Finance, Nankai University.
+He obtained the Ph.D. in Economics from Peking University.
+He researches question about social security, population ageing, and behavior economics.
+He is particularly interested in interplay between economics, demography, politics, and culture.